How Many Personal Injury Claims Go to Court?

 - How complex your accident was

-- Disagreements over the compensation you should be awarded
+- Disagreements over the amount of compensation you should be awarded

 - Delays in the court system